 Whether Merrill Lynch had or wanted investment banking business from a company was a factor in the decision to initiate research coverage on that company, and in the instance described below, an important factor.
-While Blodget headed the Internet group, Merrill Lynch initiated coverage predominantly on existing or prospective investment banking clients.
+During the relevant period, Merrill Lynch initiated coverage predominantly on existing or prospective investment banking clients.
 Blodget noted that the selection of a company for research coverage was based on the company's status in the industry, the number of shareholders, the long term prognosis, and/or a banking relationship.

 In an April 2000 e-mail, a Merrill Lynch investment banker asked,

-Do you think we should aggressively link coverage with banking - that is what we did with Go2Net (Henry [Blodget] was involved) . . . .
+Do you think we should aggressively link coverage with banking - that is what we did with Go2Net (Henry [Blodget] was involved)